neicnordic/dcache-endit-provider/README.md

 The polling provider is the most performant, this is what's used in production on NDGF and what we recommend to use.

+The pool must be configured to leave free space for ENDIT (pre)staging, leave 500 GiB or 10% (use largest value) free.
+If you have very large files and/or use many tape drives you might need even more space.

 ### Watching provider